* This is a professional Version *

 Respiratory and cardiac arrest are distinct, but inevitably if untreated, one leads to the other.
-(See also respiratory failure on discussed in Respiratory Failure and Mechanical Ventilation, dyspnea on discussed in Dyspnea, and hypoxia on discussed in Oxygen Desaturation.)
+(See also respiratory failure on Respiratory Failure and Mechanical Ventilation, dyspnea on Dyspnea, and hypoxia on Oxygen Desaturation.)

 Interruption of pulmonary gas exchange for > 5 min may irreversibly damage vital organs, especially the brain.
 Cardiac arrest almost always follows unless respiratory function is rapidly restored.
 However, aggressive ventilation may also have negative hemodynamic consequences, particularly in the periarrest period and in other circumstances when cardiac output is low.
 In most cases, the ultimate goal is to restore adequate ventilation and oxygenation without further compromising a tentative cardiovascular situation.

 Respiratory arrest (and impaired respiration that can progress to respiratory arrest) can be caused by